entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 9; Castiello (2018), Character 9; Zhu Y. *et al*.
 (2022), Character 18; Brazeau *et al*.
 (2023), Character 12.

-> - The coding of *Eosteus* is 0.
-Judging from the obvious difference from the galeoaspid dermal skeleton.
+> - The coding of *Eosteus* is 0, judging from the obvious difference from the galespid dermal skeleton.

 19. Extensive pore canal network: (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 8; Choo *et al*.
 (2017), Character 257; King *et al*.
 (2017), Character 5; Castiello (2018), Character 5; Zhu Y. *et al*.
 (2022), Character 19; Brazeau *et al*.
 (2023), Character 5.

-> - The coding of *Eosteus* is 0.
-Judging from the lack of pore or pore-like texture on the dermal skeleton.
+> - The coding of *Eosteus* is 0, judging from the lack of pore or pore-like texture on the dermal skeleton.

 20. Resorption and redeposition of odontodes: (0) lacking or partially developed; (1) developed.

 > Zhu *et al*.
 (2009, Character 148), and references therein; Zhu *et al*.
 (2013), Character 139; Choo *et al*.
 (2017), Character 157; King *et al*.
 (2017), Character 14; Castiello (2018), Character 14; Zhu Y. *et al*.
 (2022), Character 20; Brazeau *et al*.
 (2023), Character 17.

-> - The coding of *Eosteus* is 0.
+> - The coding of *Eosteus* is 0. **This should be unknown.**

 21. Generations of odontodes: (0) buried; (1) areally growing; (2) resorbed.

 > Zhu Y. *et al*.
 (2021), Character 17; Zhu Y. *et al*.
 (2022), Character 21.

-> - Score changed from 1 to '-' for Galeaspida, from 2 to '-' for *Eusthenopteron*.
+> - Score changed from 1 to '-' (logical impossibility) for Galeaspida, from 2 to '-' for *Eusthenopteron*.

 > - The coding of *Eosteus* is unknown.